Module Theory, Part I: Introduction, Module Homomorphisms

 Quotient Modules and Module Homomorphisms

-For example, $\mathbb{Z}$-module homomorphisms are simply abelian group homomorphisms (since the second criterion is implied by the first above).
-Over a field, the $F$-module homomorphisms are simply linear transformations between vector spaces.
-Note, however, that $R$-module homomorphisms where $R$ is a ring do not necessarily have any connection to ring homomorphisms – specifically because there is no requirement that a module homomorphism send identity to identity.
+For example, Z-module homomorphisms are simply abelian group homomorphisms (since the second criterion is implied by the first above).
+Over a field, the F-module homomorphisms are simply linear transformations between vector spaces.
+Note, however, that R-module homomorphisms where R is a ring do not necessarily have any connection to ring homomorphisms – specifically because there is no requirement that a module homomorphism send identity to identity.

 Proposition